vladgh/ansible-collection-vladgh-system/roles/docker_compose_stack/README.md

 Available variables are listed below, along with default values (see defaults/main.yml)

 - `docker_networks`: A list of networks that need to be created before the stacks
-- `docker_compose_stack`: A list of stacks and their environment variables
+- `docker_compose_stack`: A list of stacks and their environment variables.
+It looks for a file with the same name in the `appstack` directory, relative to the directory where the playbook file is located.

 ## Dependencies